OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 the existing candidates and therefore would make no new contribution to the workspace.
-If the ambiguous source node has children, it is treated as unaligned and therefore new, possibly turning an N-way homonym into an N+1-way homonym, which could easily be wrong.
+If the ambiguous source node has children, it is treated as unaligned and therefore new, possibly turning an N-way homonym into an N+1-way homonym.
+This could easily be wrong because it is so unlikely that the source node really represents a distinct taxon.
 Usually, the subsequent merge phase determines that the grouping is not needed because it inconsistent or can be 'absorbed', and it is dropped.
 If it is not dropped, then there is a troublesome situation that calls for manual review.

+As an example of an unaligned tip, consider GBIF _Katoella pulchra_.
-For example, for GBIF _Katoella pulchra_, the candidates are NCBI _Davallodes pulchra_ and _Davallodes yunnanensis_.
+The candidates are NCBI
+_Davallodes pulchra_ and _Davallodes yunnanensis_.
 (There is no
-_Katoella pulchra_ in the workspace at the time of the alignment and the two candidates come from synonymies with _Katoella pulchra_ declared by GBIF.)
+_Katoella pulchra_ in the workspace at the time of alignment.
+The two candidates come from synonymies with _Katoella pulchra_ declared by GBIF.)
 Neither candidate is preferable to the other, so _Katoella pulchra_ is left unaligned and